csummers25/uu-mod-earth-systems/README.md

 A python reworking of the visco-elasto-plastic geodynamics code developed in the book *Numerical Geodynamic Modelling* by Taras Gerya [1].
 It uses a finite difference staggered grid approach to solve the Stoke's, continuity and temperature equations, along with markers for advection.

 ## Installation
 The required python packages are listed in the `environment.yml` file.
 To create a new conda environment with these packages installed, run the command `conda env create -f environment.yml` in the top directory of the repo.
-This will create an environment called `mod-earth`, which can then be activated using `conda activate mod-earth`.
+This will create an environment called `modearth`, which can then be activated using `conda activate modearth`.

 ## Running a model
 The file `main.py` contains the central code, to run a model you can simply run this file.